-Parents of children with intellectual disabilities could experience difficulties associated with their care.
-Yet, insight into individual experiences is inadequate to guide effective responses to the needs of parents and their sons and daughters with intellectual disability.
+Parents of children with intellectual disabilities can experience difficulties associated with their care.
+Yet, insight into individual experiences is inadequate to guide effective responses to the needs of parents and their children with intellectual disability.

-The study found that parents of intellectually disabled children encounter challenges looking after their children due to the negative perceptions associated with having such children.
-Financial costs and managing behavioral challenges of intellectually disabled children were also major sources of stressors for parents.
+The study found that parents of children with intellectual disabilities encounter challenges looking after their children due to the negative perceptions associated with having such children.
+Financial costs and managing behavioural challenges of children with intellectual disabilities were also major sources of stressors for parents.
 Although informal support and assurances from professionals alleviated parental stress and gave them some hope about the future of their children, these support services seem inadequate.